islamabadmassacrearchive/islamabadmassacrearchive.github.io/_victims/anees-satti.md

 bibliography: victim-anees-satti
 ---

-Anees Shahzad Satti was identified by his family as a Pakistan Tehreek-e-Insaf (PTI) supporter who was present at the protest on Novermber 26, 2024 {% cite jahangir2024voicepk --file {{page.bibliography}} %}.
-He was among the deceased supporters listed by PTI social media accounts.
-Details of his tragic death have been verified through medical records and eyewitness accounts, which confirm that he succumbed to injuries sustained from a gunshot wound as he was making his way to D-Chowk, Islamabad.
+## **Profile Summary**

+- **Name:** Anees Shahzad Satti
+- **Age:** 20 years
+- **Hometown:** Kotli Sattian, Murree, Punjab
+- **Profession:** Engineering Student
+- **Affiliation:** Pakistan Tehreek-e-Insaf (PTI) Supporter
-**Cause of Death:** Anees Shahzad succumbed to injuries sustained from a gunshot wound near Kulsoom Hospital, Blue Area, Islamabad, on November 26, 2024.
-His death was pronounced at 5:00 PM at the Federal Government Services Hospital (FGSH), also known as Polyclinic Hospital, Islamabad.
+- **Cause of Death:** Gunshot wound near Kulsoom Hospital, Blue Area, Islamabad

+### **Background and Incident Overview**

+On November 26, 2024, Anees Shahzad Satti, an unarmed protester, was fatally shot during a peaceful demonstration near D-Chowk, Islamabad.
+Witness accounts and medical evidence confirm that Anees was struck by sniper fire while proceeding toward D-Chowk.
+He was later admitted to the Federal Government Services Hospital (FGSH), where he succumbed to his injuries at 5:00 PM.
+His death certificate identifies cardiopulmonary arrest secondary to pelvic injury caused by a gunshot as the cause of death.
+His relatives have emphasized that he was unarmed at the time of the incident.
+Anees was part of a larger protest group responding to a call by PTI leadership.

 <div class="callout">
     <p>
-        <b>Call for More Information:</b>
+        <b>Call for Contributions:</b>
-        We are seeking additional information to further complete Anees Shahzad Satti's profile.
-If you have verified information, photos, videos, or eyewitness accounts related to Anees Shahzad Satti, please contribute to the Islamabad Massacre Archive.
-Your contributions can help build a stronger case for accountability and justice.
+        We are actively seeking additional evidence to strengthen this case:
     </p>
     <ul>
-        <li><b>Educational Background:</b> Details about Anees Shahzad's educational institution and academic achievements.</li>
-        <li><b>Photographs:</b> Portraits or any photos of Anees, either from family collections or taken during the protest.</li>
-        <li><b>Eyewitness Accounts:</b> Verified statements from other witnesses who were present at the protest site.</li>
+        <li><b>Eyewitness Accounts:</b> Statements from individuals who witnessed the incident.</li>
-        <li><b>Videos:</b> Any video footage showing Anees during the protest or related incidents.</li>
+        <li><b>Photos and Videos:</b> Media showing Anees Shahzad during the protest or related incidents.</li>
+        <li><b>Contextual Evidence:</b> Any details about the sniper fire, hospital interactions, or government directives.</li>
     </ul>
-    Your contributions can help build a stronger case for accountability and justice.
-Please reach out with any verified information you can provide.
+    If you have verified information, please contribute to the Islamabad Massacre Archive.
 </div>

-## **Incident Details**

-Anees Shahzad was reportedly shot near Kulsoom Hospital, Blue Area, Islamabad, as he was making his way toward D-Chowk to participate in the PTI protest.
-Eyewitnesses and family members claim that he was fired upon by security forces stationed on nearby buildings.
-Anees was part of a larger protest group responding to a call by PTI leadership.
-His relatives have emphasized that he was unarmed at the time of the incident.

-**Verified Timeline of Events:**
+## **Verified Timeline of Events**

 - **November 26, 2024:**
   - **Mid-Afternoon** Anees Shahzad was photographed at the protest near D-Chowk, Islamabad, holding a framed portrait of Imran Khan while dressed in a black hoodie, pants, a PTI-colored headscarf or hat, and a face mask.
 He carried a backpack, suggesting he came prepared for an extended stay at the protest, and appeared unarmed, participating peacefully in the demonstration.
 A metro bus station can be seen in the background, which we believe to be the [Shaheed-e-Millat Station South](https://maps.app.goo.gl/shpovsqXno2mh9a66) based on analysis of Street View data on Google Maps.
     <div class="gallery-box">